profi200/open_agb_firm/README.md

   * `14`: SRAM 256k
   * `15`: None

-`bool mgbaSaveCompat` - Look for and place romName.sav and romName.ini in the ROM directory for compatibility with mbga save behavior.
+`bool mgbaSaveCompat` - Look for and place romName.sav and romName.ini in the ROM directory for compatibility with mGBA save behavior.
 * Default: `false`

 ## Patches